The award-winning road raising scheme at Muchelney has been nominated for a second industry accolade.

 The Somerset County Council-led scheme has been short-listed for the National Transport Awards.
 This follows its winning of the Effective Transport and Infrastructure Delivery Award at The MJ (Municipal Journal) Achievement Awards in June.

 Works were completed and the road reopened in February with a celebratory event enjoyed by the local community and those involved in the project.
+(Pictured above: local people try out the new road).

 Somerset County Council is the only local authority shortlisted for the Construction and Engineering Project of the Year Award, competing against private sector organisations for the award that will be presented at a ceremony in Westminster on 8 October.

-Cllr John Osman, Leader of Somerset County Council and Chair of the Somerset Rivers Authority, said: “I am delighted that this scheme, which is an integral part of the multi-agency 20 Year Flood Action Plan, has been nominated for another high-profile award.
+Cllr John Osman, Leader of Somerset County Council and Chair of Somerset Rivers Authority, said: “I am delighted that this scheme, which is an integral part of the multi-agency 20 Year Flood Action Plan, has been nominated for another high-profile award.

 “Big thanks must be given to the staff here at Somerset County Council and the other partners involved in the project and, of course, the local community who this scheme was essentially about and were so patient throughout the work.”